-Students who will be on probation at any point during the program for a judicial offense that took place less than a calendar year from the program start date may not study away.
-Click here to read the entire judicial policy.
+Students who will be on probation at any point during the program for a conduct offense that took place less than a calendar year from the program start date may not study away.
+Click here to read the entire conduct policy.

 Application deadline: March 19, 2018

 It is required that you attend an information session or meet with the director before applying to this program.
 Info Session Dates: